On the birational section conjecture with strong birationality assumptions: Non-unique specializations of ramified Galois sections

-\begin{definition} With notation as above, a \emph{specialization} of $z$ at $c$ is a section $s:\spec k(c)\to\Pi_{X_{k(c)}/k(c)}$ in the essential image of the specializing loop $h_{z}(c)$.
-A specialization always exists, but it might be not unique. \end{definition}
+\begin{definition} A \emph{specialization} of $z$ at $c$ is any Galois section of $X_{c}/k(c)$ in the essential image of the specializing loop $S^{1}_{c}(k(c))\to\Pi_{X_{c}/k(c)}(k(c))$ of $z$ at $c$ evaluated on $k(c)$.
+A specialization always exists, but in general it might be not unique.
+If the specializing loop is constant, then the specialization is unique (the converse is false in general). \end{definition}

+If we fix any section $s\in S^{1}_{c}(k(c))$, the specializing loop $\gamma_{z}:S^{1}_{c}\to\Pi_{X_{c}/k_{c}}$ is constant if and only if the corresponding homomorphism of group schemes $\hz(1)=\uaut(s)\to\uaut(\gamma_{z}(s))$ is trivial.
+Suppose for simplicity that $k(c)=k$.
+By the characterization given above, the specializing loop of $z$ at $c$ is constant if and only if the specializing loop of $z_{\bar{k}(C)}$ is constant at $c_{\bar{k}}$: having constant specializing loop in the closed fiber $X_{c}$ only depends on the base change to $\bar{k}$ of the family, nonetheless it encapsulates arithmetic information over $k$, i.e. uniqueness of the specialization.